Beolpluusor/projectaa-v2/README.md

 its a website with full login/register system that uses database.

 # why I made this project
-point of this project is to learn
+point of this project is to learn full-stack building
-- make react/singlepage app website
+- react /  single page application (SPA) website
+ - SQL
+ - frontend / backend communication
- - that uses database
+ - javascript
+ - modern web solutions
+ - web security

+- server installation
  - learn how to install a website and sql database on a lamp/apache server.

 # who am I